Campaign for Fiscal Equity

 The Campaign for Fiscal Equity (CFE) was a not-for-profit advocacy organization that sought to protect and promote the constitutional right to a sound basic education for all public school students in the State of New York.
 Under the leadership of Michael A. Rebell, the organization filed and won the landmark "CFE v.
 State of New York" lawsuit, which successfully argued that the state's school finance system under-funded New York City public schools and denied its students their constitutional right.

 History

 The Campaign for Fiscal Equity (CFE) was founded in 1993 by Robert Jackson and Michael A. Rebell.
-They worked with a coalition of parents, community members, and education advocates who were concerned about the state's funding of New York City schools, which the CFE felt was persistently inadequate.
+They worked with parents, community members, and education advocates concerned about the state's funding of New York City schools, which the CFE felt was inadequate.
 The CFE filed a constitutional challenge stating that the state was under-funding the public schools in New York City.
 CFE received funding from a range of sources, including the Ford Foundation, The Rockefeller Foundation, the Horace W. Goldsmith Foundation, and the Schott Foundation.